Map of planned works

-If you would like to update us on any access requirements or sensitivities please reach out to our community team on 1800 222 537 or via email community@transgrid.com.au.
+If you want more information about works or want to provide property access requirements or sensitivities please reach out to our community team on 1800 222 537 or via email community@transgrid.com.au

 Network inspections and maintenance